u-jung/atom-dm/README.md

 ### What's already working ###
 #### Filling the keyword list using a Wikidata Query ####
 The retrieved keywords are stored in *atom/data/keywords.json* .
-To use your own query replace parts of teh query stored as WD_ENTITY_QUERY inside atom/main/data_manager.py (class: DataManager).
+To use your own query replace parts of the query stored as WD_ENTITY_QUERY inside *atom/main/g.py* .
 Make sure that your query retrieves a column of Wikidata object URI called *?item*.

 Try: